quicbit-js/qb1-type-base/readme.md

 # qb1-type-base

-Definitions of the fundamental 'base' types underpinning qb1 serialization.
+Object definitions for the fundamental 'base' types and tokens that underpin qb1 serialization.

 ## Overview

-qb1-type-base defines the basic types which support reading and writing structured information in intuitive as well as compact forms, as clean strings, or using JSON format
+qb1-type-base defines the types which support reading and writing structured information.
+These types include  JSON types plus refined types strongly related to the JSON types:

+    qb1 and JSON        qb1 only

+    object
+    array

+    number              decimal
+                        integer
+                        uinteger    (unsigned integer)
+                        float
+                        rational
+                        byte

+    string              blob

+    boolean

+    null
+    true
+    false

+'qb1 only' types are compatible with and auto-conversion to and from number and string to allow seamless compatibility with JSON.

 ### Representing Types as Simple Strings